saymrwulf/pytorch/notes.md

-2017-08-05T05:46:00 - Implementing approach from a new paper read last night (pytorch) 2017-08-28T22:00:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2017-10-24T04:13:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch)
+2017-08-05T05:46:00 - Implementing approach from a new paper read last night (pytorch) 2017-08-28T22:00:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2017-10-24T04:13:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch) 2017-10-24T08:57:00 - Minor doc updates: linking to article on quantization (pytorch)